 Living Room Colour Schemes: Yellow, Blue & Green Living Room

 Blue and green should never be seen, except with something in between.
 Chosen for the front cover of her coffee table book Dazzling Design, this space by Amanda Nisbet showcases her prowess in confident colouring.
-Vibrant lemon yellow contrasts with navy blue and both accent the scheme’s marbled forest green fauteuils, much in the way they would if mixed together on a colour palette.
+Vibrant lemon yellow contrasts with navy blue and both accent the living room colour scheme’s marbled forest green fauteuils, much in the way they would if mixed together on a colour palette.
 The trick to such a daring space?
 Neutral walls, carefully planned zones and appropriate ratios.

 Image Credit: Jean-Louis Deniot/Photo: Jonny Valiant